I2PC/docs/docs/Developers/HowToRelease2.0/index.rst

 xmipp3-installer 🗃️
 -------------------

-``xmipp3-installer`` packages the Xmipp binaries and is published on PyPI.
+xmipp3-installer packages the Xmipp binaries and is published on PyPI.
-It is automatically installed by the Scipion plugin ``scipion-em-xmipp``.
+It is automatically installed by the Scipion plugin scipion-em-xmipp.

 Release Generation
 ~~~~~~~~~~~~~~~~~~